jaredblack/trivia-wizard-2/docs/stories.md

 - update verification email
 - set an alarm on log::error from my app?

-## questions
-- is it going to be a problem if we immediately delete the game when the host disconnects? maybe we should add a timer before doing that as well. would we need special logic to replace

 ## edge cases worth considering
 - someone tries to create a game with the same code as another currently-connected host